benedikt-voelkel/geant3/README.md

 ### TGeant3 (Geant3 VMC)

+**IMPORTANT NOTE**: This version currently only works when building against [this ROOT version](https://github.com/benedikt-voelkel/root/tree/v6-14-06-multi-engines-wip-mgr)

 The directory TGeant3 contains the classes TGeant3 and TGeant3TGeo,
 which implement the  TVirtualMC interface, see more about VMC at: <br/>
 [https://root.cern.ch/vmc](https://root.cern.ch/vmc)

 ### Examples

 The directory examples includes a set of FORTRAN examples like gexam1.F, gexam3.F, gexam4.F and model.F, plus the ROOT (C++) macros E01.C, E02.C, E03.C